MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/set-up-lease-journal-names.md

 Lease journal names specify the journals that Asset leasing transactions are posted to.
 Only journal names that are assigned to the **Asset leasing** journal type appear in the **Initial Recognition** and **Monthly Journal Name** fields on the **Asset leasing parameters** page.
 Only **vendor invoice recording** journal type can be assigned to the **Invoice journal name** field.

-The system locks certain financial fields for editing to prevent any variances between the transactions and the schedules.
+The system locks certain financial fields from being edited to prevent any variances between the transactions and the schedules.
 Some fields that are locked include: **Account**, **Amounts**, **Financial dimensions**, **Currency**, and **Transaction type**.
-Additionally, you won't be able to add or delete journal entry lines in any Asset Leasing journal entry because doing so might cause variances between the schedules and the transactions.
+Additionally, you won't be able to add or delete journal entry lines in any Asset leasing journal entries, as this might cause variances between the schedules and the transactions.

 To configure lease journal names, follow these steps.